Overview of the Examples

 Aviation Security Concerns

-- Unauthorized access to the aircraft can lead to potential sabotage and theft; follow security protocols and secure the aircraft when unattended.
+- Unauthorized access to the aircraft can lead to sabotage and theft; adhere to security protocols and secure the aircraft when unattended.

-- Not following TSA citizenship verification rules violates regulations and increases security risks; ensure adherence to TSA flight training rules and conduct regular compliance checks.
+- Failure to follow TSA citizenship-verification regulations violates regulations and increases security risks; ensure adherence to TSA flight-training rules and conduct regular compliance checks.

 Use of Systems or Equipment